How To Become a Professional DJ – Master your skills

 - Build a social profile and get booked.
 You might have to start by charging nothing, but you have to start somewhere.

-As soon as you get these things done, we jump into 4 new steps to become a professional DJ.
+As soon as you get these things done, we jump into 4 new steps on how to become a professional DJ.

 - Track selection